FelixTellmann/use-color-theme/README.md

 ## Example

-Here is a simple component that uses `useColorTheme` to provide a dark mode toggle control.
+Here is a simple component that uses `useColorTheme` to provide a color theme toggle control.
-If dark mode is selected, the CSS class `color-theme` is applied to `document.body` and is removed when de-selected.
+If color theme is selected, the CSS class `color-theme` is applied to `document.body` and is removed when de-selected.

 ```jsx